tartley/sole-scion/trunk/README.txt

 ==To Play on Linux or Mac==

-Proper binary and source installs to make this trivially easy will be coming soon.
-Until then:

 First install Python 2.5 or 2.6 from [http://python.org python.org].
 You probably already have this installed.
 To check, start a command-line prompt, type 'python', and check the version number displayed is 2.5.x or 2.6.x.